When it comes to influencing judicial elections, Pinellas County's legal establishment has suffered more falls than a slippery supermarket floor.

 McCoun has considerable experience as a prosecutor and criminal defense attorney.
 Even his opponent, Marsha Glisson, says McCoun would "do an excellent job" as a judge.

-"I just feel I have something unique to offer," Glisson said.
+"I just feel I have something unique to offer," Glisson says.
 She is referring to her specialty in marital and family law.
 The Pasco-Pinellas Circuit Court has 35 judges, five of them women, and none of the women serves in the family law division, which rules over divorce and custody issues.

 McCoun and Glisson scored a 76 percent "highly approve" rating in the Bar's poll _ the highest scores of any candidates.
 Then Glisson went out and swamped her three male opponents.